Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Denim in bubblegum pink must be worn at the extremes: either the soft, crowd-pleasing hue or the statement-making powerful shade.

-With Kawaii styles influencing Japanese fashion trends, bubblegum is always a choice of powerful and chic styles.
+With Kawaii styles influencing Japanese fashion trends, bubblegum is always a choice to create a powerful visual message.

 MSGM logo-print pink denim jacket